How to set up and run a workflow

 Next steps: Monitor workflow submission status

-Once you submit your workflow, you can find the submission details on the lefthand side of the Workflows page.
+Once you submit your workflow, you can find the submission history by clicking on the lefthand side of the Workflows page.
 Details include the workflow name, submission date, and duration.

 To see the status of a workflow, its start and end time, and sub-workflow and task failures, click on an individual workflow ID to view the workflow details page.